- Brain Based Approach To Teaching And Learning (latest Research)

 The Limbic system, composed of several small interconnected structures, is our brain’s principal regulator of emotion and plays important roles in processing memory.
 Just as cortisol can hinder learning and memory, the limbic system can assist with memory.
 Learning.
 Memories formed during a specific emotional state tend to be easily recalled during a similar emotional state later on.
 For example, during an argument, we easily recall similar previous arguments.
 Thus, classrooms simulations and role-playing activities enhance learning because they tie memories to the kinds of emotional contexts in which they will later be used.
 That is why teaching games (whole Brain Teaching) work so well.

 The Thalamus and hypothalamus can trigger a quick, emotionally loaded (but perhaps also lifesaving) behavior before we fully understand what is happening., and it is the mechanism that underlies many explosive emotional outbursts during a typical school day.

 Regulator II: The Cortex

 Sensory lobes in the back store sensory memories (the past).
-Frontal lobes focus on critical thinking and problem-solving strategies. (the present), with the front part of the lobes in charge of planning and rehearsal activities (the future).
+But frontal lobes focus on critical thinking and problem-solving strategies (the present).
+However, the front part of the lobes are in charge of planning and rehearsal activities (the future).

 The frontal lobes play a very important role in regulating our emotional sates and judgments.
-It is the critical thinker….the part of the brain that thinks about the consequences of an action, and it is not fully developed until the mid 20-s.
-Children who are hindered in developing this part of the brain can exhibit serious emotional problems.
+It is the critical thinker….Tthe part of the brain that thinks about the consequences of an action, is not fully developed until the mid 20-s.
+Furthermore, people who have frontal lobe damage can exhibit serious emotional problems.

 SPECT Scan of healthy brain